LaurenTGC/docs/arch.md

 messages or (when absolutely safe) for data that does not need the meta-data to be private.

-### Leapfrog
+### Ribut-server
 The communication layer.
-This encompasses onion routing and NAT traversal.
+This encompasses Leap-frog (onion routing) and NAT traversal.

 ### Pool
 Pool will let users install Ribut software.
 This will have a familiar